algoaccess/edison_mod_kernel_image_gen/README.md

 # edison_mod_kernel_image_gen
 This project contains convenience shell scripts that modifies and recompiles the Intel Edison kernel with USB-Serial and USB-Ethernet driver support without much intervention.
-You can optionally resize the rootfs partition by specifying the new partition size as a command-line argument.
+You can optionally resize the rootfs partition for the Yocto kernel. by specifying the new partition size as a command-line argument.

 The output includes both the Yocto and optionally the Ubilinux image using the second shell script.
+You can compile a Debian distribution with a provided shell script too.

 One of the recipes containing the Paho package has been patched with the correct path before compilation.
 Details can be found in this [Intel forum thread](https://communities.intel.com/thread/101849).